HDFGroup/h5pyd/README.rst

 This repository contains library, test, and examples of h5pyd - a Python package for the HDF REST interface.

-The library is provides a high-level interface to the REST specification that is generally easier to use than invoking http calls directly.
+The library provides a high-level interface to the REST specification that is generally easier to use than invoking http calls directly.

 The package is based on the popular h5py package and aims to be source compatible with